lstell21/espidam-tutorial-2025/README.md

 2. **Julia Language**
    - Install the latest version of [Julia](https://julialang.org/downloads/)
+   - On Windows, you can also install it through the Microsoft Store
    - Alternatively, use [JuliaUp](https://github.com/JuliaLang/juliaup) for better version management

 3. **VS Code Extensions**
    - Open VS Code and install the Julia extension
    - You can find it by searching for "Julia" in the Extensions tab
+   - If the Julia extension crashes, you might have to set the path to the Julia executable manually
+   - Go to Preferences → Settings → search for "Julia executable path" and paste the path to your `julia.exe`

 4. **Verify Installation**
    - Open the Julia REPL in VS Code by pressing: